jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 #### Tweet language classifications

-Twitter’s language classification metadata is available in the archive beginning on March 26, 2013.
+For filtering on a Tweet’s language classification, Twitter’s historical products are quite different.
+When the Search archive was built, all Tweets were backfilled with the Twitter language classification.
+Therefore the lang: Operator is available for the entire Tweet archive.
+[] Is Gnip classification metadata still in Search Archive?
 Note that the Gnip Language classification metadata is in the Activity Stream payload between March 2012.
 However, with the release of Gnip 2.0 there is no longer an Operator available to match on the Gnip language classification.

 #### Geo-referencing Tweets